geneseframework/genese/src/complexity/README.md

 ### 7.2 Add new languages

 We developed Genese Complexity at first for TypeScript files, but you can now "plug" any language into this module.
 What does it mean ?
-To be simple, Genese Complexity parses a Json file with a specific format : ***JsonAst***.
+To be simple, Genese Complexity parses a Json file with a specific format : [JsonAst](#722-jsonast-specifications).
 This format corresponds to a simplified AST (Abstract Syntax Tree) of the source code.
 So if you want to be able to "plug" your language into Genese Complexity, you "just" need to convert the specific AST structure of your language into JsonAst format.
 In other words, your AST nodes must "match" with the nodes of the JsonAst format.
 If your plugin is correct, we will add it to Genese Complexity module.

 As Genese Complexity was developed at first for TypeScript files, if your JsonAst files respects exactly the Typescript AST structure and conventions, Genese Complexity will be able to understand it.
 If you want to know how TypeScript AST "runs", you can make some trials in the [TypeScript AST Viewer](https://ts-ast-viewer.com/#code/KYDwDg9gTgLgBAYwDYEMDOa4HFgDthrADCEAtmEqAJYwCecA3gFBNxtygrmUAUKAlI1bsRCCLjQRKAOiQQA5n34BuYWwC+auE01A).